 Leaves are opposite, oval to elliptical with sharp coarse teeth, a pointed tip and a narrowed base ending in a short stalk.
 Leaf veins are prominent.
 The lower leaf surface will usually have fine whitish hair.

 The inflorescence is a few tall spikes branching from the top of the main stem.

 Seed: Fertile flowers produce a 4-chambered dry nutlet, about 4 mm long, that contains 4 very small oblong (2 to 3 mm) reddish brown seeds.
 These remain on the stem until shaken loose by the wind.
 Seeds are light, about 28,000 per ounce.
-They require light and 60 days of cold stratification to break dormancy, thus they should be surface sown.
+They require 60 days of cold stratification and light to break dormancy, thus they should be surface sown.